-All ticket sales are final; but if you cannot attend please call the box office as soon as possible to go over exchange or return information.
-No refunds or exchanges will ever be accepted after a performance date.
+All ticket sales are final; but if you cannot attend please call the ticket office as soon as possible to discuss options.
+No refunds or exchanges will be given after a performance has passed.

 Can I take pictures during the show?

-You make take photos in the lobby or exterior of the building, however due to copyright laws there is no picture taking or video recording allowed inside the theatre during a performance.
+You make take photos in the lobby or exterior of the building, however, due to copyright laws, photo and video may not be taken inside the theatre during a performance.

 Is there a smoking area available?

 Musco Center for the Arts and Chapman University are smoke-free.
 No smoking, including e-cigarettes or any other form of vapor is permitted inside or outside the building.
 All such activities must take place at the street level outside the building.